Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Evaluation

 \subsection{End-to-End Performance}

-We further use the real trace captured in production to evaluate the end-to-end performance of \name.
-We do not include Seesaw~\cite{Seesaw} in this evaluation due to its unsatisfactory performance.
-KunServe~\cite{KunServe} and LoongServe~\cite{LoongServe} are further employed as our main comparisons.
-We record throughput, TTFT, and TPOT.
-Owing to limited space, we select Qwen2.5-32B as a representation, and the results are shown in Figure~\ref{fig:end-to-end}.
-Compared with alternatives, \name increases throughput by 1.75$\times$-6.57$\times$, and TTFT and TPOT are decreased by up to 53\% and 74\%, respectively.
+We apply the real trace captured in production to compare the end-to-end performance of \name-i2 with KunServe and LoongServe under different query-per-second (QPS) settings.
+We do not include Seesaw~\cite{Seesaw} since its transformation cost (10s TTFT and 100\% increased TPOT, Figure~\ref{fig:overlap_benefit}) does not satisfy the SLO requirement.
+Figure~\ref{fig:end-to-end} shows the result of throughput, TTFT, and TPOT, on Qwen2.5-32B.
+Compared with alternatives, \name-i2 increases throughput by 1.75$\times$-6.57$\times$, and TTFT and TPOT are decreased by up to 53\% and 74\%, respectively.
 One important gain contributor is that our main design choice (leveraging TP transformation) delivers better performance than PP/SP transformation.
-Overlapping optimization further decreases 26.7\% TTFT.
-This optimization plays an important role under the 0.6 QPS load to keep TTFT lower than 10 s.
+Our pipelining optimization (Improvement~2 in \S\ref{sec:design}) further decreases 26.7\% TTFT.
+This optimization plays an important role under the 0.6 QPS load to keep TTFT lower than 10 seconds.
 It enables the system to serve more requests without violating SLO.